Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: A Closer Look at Vision Attacks to LVLMs

-We observe an intriguing phenomenon: the LVLM shows high persuasion with clean inputs, remaining unaffected by interference terms, but is less persuasive and more susceptible to interference when facing attacks.
-As shown in Figure \ref{fig:illustration} with different cases on the clean case: \ding{182} Firstly, for the clean image, as shown in Clean-Case3, we explicitly provided an irrelevant hint in the prompt, yet the model consistently produced the correct answer. \ding{183} Furthermore, as shown in Clean-Case4, we modified the question to ask the model whether the image corresponds to either of the two incorrect options.
-Given that the model is highly confident with clean samples, the perturbations in the question options do not disrupt the model's ability to provide the correct answer. \ding{184} However, in attacked cases, as shown in Adv-case 3, the response to the attacked image is easily influenced by interfering words such as `There is a bird', and `(1) bird or (2) dog?' in Adv-Case 4.
+We observe an intriguing phenomenon: the LVLM shows high confidence\footnote{We define LVLM models' confidence as the inverse of the standard deviation of responses to variations of the same question, crafted by adding different prefixes to the original question.
+A high confidence value indicates low standard deviation and thus low uncertainty in the LVLM's responses.} with clean inputs, remaining unaffected by interference terms, but is less confident and more susceptible to interference when facing attacks.
+As shown in Figure \ref{fig:illustration} with different cases on the clean case: \ding{182} Firstly, for the clean image, as shown in \emph{Clean-Case 3}, we explicitly provided an irrelevant hint in the prompt, yet the model consistently produced the correct answer. \ding{183} Furthermore, as shown in \emph{Clean-Case 4}, we modified the question to ask the model whether the image corresponds to either of the two incorrect options.
+Given that the model is highly confident with clean samples, the perturbations in the question options do not disrupt the model's ability to provide the correct answer. \ding{184} However, in attacked cases, as shown in \emph{Adv-case 3}, the response to the attacked image is easily influenced by interfering words such as `There is a bird', and `(1) bird or (2) dog?' in \emph{Adv-Case 4}.
 This interference persuades the model to incorrectly generate an output describing a bird.
-This evidence suggests that the model exhibits strong persuasion when processing clean images.
-However, the vision attacks significantly reduce its persuasion.
-Due to the limited space, we show a preliminary investigation into defense strategies in Appendix \ref{appendix:appendix_defense}.
+This evidence suggests that the model exhibits strong confidence when processing clean images.
+However, the vision attacks significantly reduce its confidence.

-Based on this, a natural question arises: \textbf{Could we combine the findings in Sections \ref{subsec:sensitivity} and \ref{subsec:confidence} to design strategies that mitigate the impact of attacks while ensuring the model's performance when facing clean images?}